hegnn/react-native-reanimated-examples/README.md

-There are my reanimated, gesture handler animation trainings in an app with react-navigation
+There are my animation trainings of reanimated, gesture handler libraries in an app with react-navigation